shicks/ahep/site/modules/1814-long-may-she-wave/index.md

    large as you’d like your flag to be.
 Use the ruler (or have your child use the ruler) to make lines for the stripes and rectangle for the blue and stars.
-You can make this a “Fort McHenry” flag by including 15 stripes and 15 stars or you can make the more standard 13 stripes.
+You can make this a “Fort McHenry” flag by including 15 stripes (8 red, 7 white) and 15 stars or you can make the more standard 13 stripes (7 red, 6 white) and 50 stars.
 2. Go through the magazines and rip out pieces that are red, white, and blue.
 Also rip out stars (or things that can serve as stars).
 Rip the pieces into suitable strips and shapes to fit in